nastacio/nastacio.github.io/montessori/README.md

 While some may be quick to judge the association with Mussolini, there is another lesson here about the balance between significant change and purity tests.
 The line delineating the balance can get muddied, and you better know where you stand when it becomes hard to see it.

 The association with Mussolini served her cause, and the Montessori method was declared the educational method of the land.
 By 1930, things started to sour.
-Dr. Montessori began to advocate for peace and toe against a central tenet of fascism, refusing to steer her method towards the indoctrination of children with an unquestionable support of the state.
+Dr. Montessori began to advocate for peace and refused to morph her method into a tool for the indoctrination of children with an unquestionable support of the state.

 The line would not move.